LAST UPDATED JAN 6, 2017

-If you’re chickens are anything like mine they go on vacation near the winter solstice.
-For a week before and a week after they will reduce egg output due to the shortening of daylight and colder temperatures as Maine plunges into the heart of winter.
+If your chickens are anything like mine, they go on vacation near the winter solstice.
+The hens reduce egg output due to the shortening of daylight and colder temperatures as Maine plunges into the heart of winter.
 There are many measures an avid chicken owner can undertake to get more eggs in winter.

 How Many Eggs Does a Chicken Lay?